 - Follow the feeding instructions on the package.

 - Add and mix it into any type of homemade fish food recipe.

-As a few final notes, in Robert Fenner's FAQs on Foods/Feeding/Nutrition 1 (refer to the "Seaweed For Food" topic), he suggests looking for other types of algae for human consumption like kombu, which he states can also be found in Asian grocery store food departments.
+In Robert Fenner's FAQs on Foods/Feeding/Nutrition 1 (refer to the "Seaweed For Food" topic), he suggests looking for other types of algae for human consumption like kombu, which he states can also be found in Asian grocery store food departments.
 Even though nori is very inexpensive and can be messy to deal with, more expensive fares like Seaweed Salads, Selects, Julian Sprung's Sea Veggies and other brands of manufactured algae or seaweed based foods can be purchased readily at fish stores.